- 2023-2024 USYS Great Lakes Conference Team Information

-Q: I was able to enter the score for our game, but I did not get a copy of the GotSport Game Card.
+Q: I was able to enter the score for our game but I did not get a copy of the GotSport Game Card.
 What should I do?

-Q: How do I book a hotel for a conference hosted weekend?
+Q: How do I book a hotel for a Conference Hosted weekend?

-A: There are housing links located in the “Conference Hosted Weekend” section on Great Lakes Conference homepage.
-Not all weekends mandatory “stay to play”.
+A: There are housing links located in the Conference Hosted Weekend section on each event weekend page.
+Not all weekends are Mandatory Stay to Play unless noted.
 This is clearly labeled on the website.

 Q: Our team is planning to play in a Showcase Tournament.
 There are teams we are planning on playing that are currently in our conference division.
 Are we able to make these Showcase matchups count as our conference games?

-A: Yes, but you must confirm with your opposition that they wish to play these matches as league games.
-After confirmation, you will need to contact the showcase director to confirm that these matches are going to be played as conference matches.
+A: Yes, but the first thing you need to do is make sure that you confirm with your opposition teams that they wish to play these matches as league games.
+Following that, you will need to contact the showcase director to make sure that they are aware that these matches are going to be played as conference matches.
 All showcase games must use the same rules as the league.

 Q: We are playing in a Showcase Tournament and that schedule has been posted by the tournament.
-Who is responsible for adding that to the conference website schedule?
+Who is responsible for adding that to the Conference Website schedule?

 A: Any time a team schedules a match in an external event, it is always the responsibility of the teams to send this in through GotSport.
 This is typically done by the HOST club (as listed on the schedule).
 At the scheduling meetings we specifically asked for one team to always be listed as the host in external events, for this reason.
 If this was not recorded, either team can send in this schedule update, but it must be updated on the schedule as you will still generate GotSport cards for these matches and they must have the correct match information on them